EASS-HIT-PART-A-2024-CLASS-V/todo-list/README.md

 ## Installation with Docker

-To set up the project using Docker, follow these steps:
+To set up the project using Docker, including the MongoDB container, follow these steps:

 1. Clone the repository to your local machine.
-2. Ensure you have Docker installed.
+2. Ensure you have Docker and Docker Compose installed.
+3. Navigate to the project directory.
-3. Run `docker-compose up --build` in your terminal to build and start the containers.
+4. Run `docker-compose up --build` in your terminal to build and start the containers, including the MongoDB container with its volume mounted to the `data` directory in your project.

-This will start the backend service and any other services defined in your `docker-compose.yaml` file.
+This setup will start all backend services, the MongoDB container, and the Streamlit frontend, and the backend FastAPI as defined in your `docker-compose.yaml` file.

-The docker-compose configuration will build the Docker image for your FastAPI application, mount the current directory to the container, and forward the container's port 80 to the host's port 8080.

 ## Usage

-Once the Docker container is running, you can interact with the API through HTTP requests on 'http://localhost:8080'.
+Once the Docker containers are up and running, you can interact with the application as follows:

+- The original FastAPI backend is accessible through HTTP requests on `http://localhost:8080`.
+- The new FastAPI service for MongoDB interactions is available on `http://localhost:8081`.
+- The Streamlit frontend can be accessed by visiting `http://localhost:8501` in your web browser.
+- The local MongoDB container can be accessed on `mongodb://localhost:27017`

 ## Development

-This project uses FastAPI.
-For more information on developing with FastAPI, visit the official FastAPI documentation.
+This project uses FastAPI for backend services, including interactions with MongoDB, and Streamlit for the frontend.
+For development:

+- Refer to the [FastAPI documentation](https://fastapi.tiangolo.com/) for backend development.
+- For MongoDB interaction, ensure familiarity with MongoDB operations and the FastAPI database library `pymongo`.
+- Visit the [Streamlit documentation](https://docs.streamlit.io/) for frontend development guidance.

+Remember to check the `docker-compose.yaml` file for service configurations and the `data` directory for MongoDB data persistence.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.